-We are currently running FIVE online tournaments a week.
-The programme includes two daytime games a week; with the return to 'normal life' after Covid, we have withdrawn the daytime games.
+We are currently running three online tournaments a week.
+The programme includes evening games a week; with the return to 'normal life' after Covid, we have withdrawn the daytime games.
 The core of the regular players come from Ned Paul's various F2F clubs but we also extend a general welcome to players looking for friendly duplicates.
 Many of the players use the English 'Acol' bidding system, but you are welcome to play other systems such as SAYC or 2-over-1.
 Please be prepared to introduce yourselves by name at the start of each round and give a brief summary of your system.
 Single players are welcome - see below.
 A fee is payable.

 All games are 20-21 boards, matchpointed pairs and last approximately two hours or a few minutes more.
 All the games are registered with English Bridge Union (EBU) and give the opportunity to win EBU Master Points.
 Games will appear on your EBU record as from 'Ned Paul Bridge Club' .
 Membership of the EBU is free if you play in the tournaments; if you are not yet a member we can register you.